Nancy Morejón: Education and career

+Writing and awards

 She has produced a number of journalistic, critical, and dramatic works.
-One of the most notable is her book-length treatments of poet Nicolás Guillén.
-In 1982 she was awarded the Cuban "Premio de la crítica" (Critic's Prize) for Piedra Pulida, and in 2001 won Cuba's National Prize for Literature, awarded for the first time to a black woman.
+One of them is her book-length treatment of poet Nicolás Guillén.
+In 1982, she was awarded the Cuban "Premio de la Crítica" (Critic's Prize) for Piedra Pulida, and in 2001, she won Cuba's National Prize for Literature, awarded for the first time to a black woman.
 This national prize for literature was created in 1983; Nicolás Guillén was the first to receive it.
-She also won the Golden Wreath of the Struga poetry evenings for 2006.
-She has toured extensively in the United States and in other countries; her work has been translated into more than ten languages, including English, Swedish and German.
+She also won the Golden Wreath of the Struga Poetry Evenings for 2006.
+She has toured extensively in the United States and in other countries.
+Morejón's poetry has been translated into English, German, French, Portuguese, Galician, Russian, Macedonian, and other languages, and is included in the 1992 anthology Daughters of Africa, edited by Margaret Busby.

-She has lectured at universities throughout the country and has taught at Wellesley College and the University of Missouri, which, in 1995, conducted a two-day symposium on her work and published the papers in a special issue of the Afro-Hispanic Review.
-Howard University Press at Washington D.C. published in 1999 a collection of critical essays on her work: Singular Like A Bird: The Art of Nancy Morejon, compiled and prefaced by Miriam DeCosta-Willis, Ph.D.
-A collection of her poems entitled Richard trajo su flauta y otros argumentos (Richard brought his flute), edited by Mario Benedetti, Visor Books, was published in Madrid during the Spring of 2005.
+In 1999, Howard University Press in Washington, D.C., published in 1999, a collection of critical essays on her work: Singular Like a Bird: The Art of Nancy Morejon, compiled and prefaced by Miriam DeCosta-Willis, Ph.D.
+A collection of her poems entitled Richard trajo su flauta y otros argumentos (Richard brought his flute), edited by Mario Benedetti at Visor Books, was published in Madrid in the spring of 2005.

-Themes of work
+Relationship with Nicolás Guillén

+From the early 1970s until the early ‘80s, Nancy Morejón worked on Nación y mestizaje en Nicolás Guillén under the supervision of Mario Benedetti and Roberto Fernández Retamar, who requested that she her to analyze Guillén’s work.
+In the text, she contextualized Nicolás Guillén’s work as she delivered a critique of it, bringing up race, nation, and culture in Cuba before and after the Cuban Revolution.

+Although Guillén was much older, Morejón describes him as a very close friend with whom she shared interests such as literature and sports.
+According to Abilio Estévez, a well- known Cuban, Nicolás Guillén greatly supported her.
+He included a tribute to her in one of his pieces called La rueda dentada.